harendra-kumar/concise-haskell/abstraction-and-composition.rst

 addition can fold a list of integers into a sum of all its elements.
 Composition can be applied to functions as well, we can combine multiple functions together to create one combined function.

+Composition can also be viewed as a repeated transformation.

 Abstraction and composition are the two fundamental and orthogonal tools of functional computing.
 All functional computing is a combination of these two.